Downtown Butler is perfect for a walking tour. We’ve laid out some great points of interest for you!

 322 N. McKean Street - The Maridon Museum is the only museum in this region with a specific focus on Asian art and culture.
 The Maridon is very elegant and houses more than 800 objects in its permanent collection.
 As you’re walking to the museum, notice several striking churches along the way.

 221 S. Main Street - A brand new craft brewery just opened in 2015.
-Reclamation Brewery brings good food and good brews to downtown Butler.
+Reclamation Brewing Company brings good food and good brews to downtown Butler.

 259 S. Main Street – The Butler County Symphony orchestra performs six concerts annually.
 Check ahead for concert dates to experience a quality orchestra within the community.